-Calculation of the prospective IRRBB capital charge
+Calculation of prospective capital charge

-- The economic value of the banking book or augmented banking book (see paragraph 2730 of this Attachment) is the sum of the economic values of all items it contains. - 12.19.
-The economic value (EV) of a banking book item, given a set of repricing assumptions and risk factor values, is: - (a) for a non-market-related item, the net present value, as at the calculation date, of expected future notional cash flows (see paragraph 26 of this Attachment), using discount rates from the relevant NMR curve; and
+- 15. The economic value of the banking book or augmented banking book (see paragraph 27 of this Attachment) is the sum of the economic values of all items it contains. - 16.
+The economic value (EV) of a banking book item, given a set of repricing assumptions and risk factor values, is: - (a) for a non-market-related item, the net present value, as at the calculation date, of expected future notional cash flows (see paragraph 23 of this Attachment), using discount rates from the relevant NMR curve; and - (b) for a market-related item, the fair value of the item, based on the relevant risk factor values.

-- (b) for a market-related item, the fair value of the item, based on the relevant risk factor values. - An ADI's prospective IRRBB capital charge is the ADI's estimate of the 97.5 per cent expected shortfall of the prospective loss6 where, for each possible scenario s in the distribution the prospective loss is equal to:
+17. An ADI's prospective IRRBB capital charge is the ADI's estimate of the 97.5 per cent expected shortfall of the prospective loss where, for each possible scenario s in the distribution the prospective loss is equal to: